Mike Teti

 Michael Francis Teti (born September 20, 1956) is an American Olympic rowing coach and former rower.
 Formerly the head coach of men's crew at the University of California, Berkeley, he is a twelve-time U.S. national team member, three-time Olympian (including a bronze medal at the 1988 Olympics), a member of the world champion men's eight in 1987, and is a member of the U.S. National Rowing Hall of Fame as both an athlete and coach.
-He has served as the US Men's head coach since June 2018.
+He formerly served as US Men's head coach.

 Early life and education

 Born in Upper Darby Township, Pennsylvania, Teti attended Saint Laurence Grade SchoolMonsignor Bonner High School and is a 1978 graduate of St. Joseph's University.

 He is a member of the St. Joseph's Hall of Fame.

 Coaching

 Teti's coaching experience includes positions at Temple University, coach of the freshman squad at Princeton University, the U.S. national team, and U.S. Men's Olympic teams.
 Teti served as US Rowing's men's head coach from 1997 to 2008.
 The U.S. national team crews produced 28 total medals under Teti's guidance during that time period, including four gold medals (1997, 1998, 1999 and 2005).
 He is the only coach to lead U.S. teams to three consecutive world championship title (1997, 1998, 1999).
 He was the head coach of men's rowing at the University of California from 2008 to 2018.
 In 2018, he was named head men's coach for USRowing, returning to a position he held from 1997 to 2008.

 Teti has served as both an athlete and coach for U.S. men's national and Olympic rowing teams.
 As a coach, he led the U.S. team to 29 world and Olympic medals, including Olympic gold in 2004 in Athens.
 He is the only person inducted into the U.S. National Rowing Hall of Fame as both an athlete and coach.